teampoltergeist/poltergeist/README.md

 *   `:extensions` (Array) - An array of JS files to be preloaded into the phantomjs browser.
 Useful for faking unsupported APIs.
 *   `:port` (Fixnum) - The port which should be used to communicate with the PhantomJS process.
-Default: 44678.
+Defaults to a random open port.

 ## Troubleshooting ##